More family time

 Both myself and Dan now have the time to learn things ourselves.
 Sometimes it is a new skill – I learnt Spanish and macrame in Valencia.
 We’ve learnt lots of tips about booking flights, negotiating rental fees and how to navigate unfamiliar transport systems.
 And of course, we are always learning about the new cultures we find ourselves in.

-We save financially
+We save money

 This seems silly and deserves a longer post, but it’s true that we save so much more money now on 1 income whilst travelling than we did with 2 incomes in the UK.
 I guess it is because the cost of living in most places is so much less than in England.
 Also not having a car, council tax, gas/electric bills etc makes a massive difference.